 While some people look for large dogs that they say is a “real dog” (looking at you, bully breeds), others may just want a cozy, warm friend to keep them company, and this list of best lap dogs is full of pets you should consider for adoption if you're looking for that type of companion.

+What is a lap dog?
 A companion that is small enough to bathe in a bathtub and doesn’t take up too much room in the chair.
 A companion that loves to cuddle up with you on the couch while watching a late night TV show.
 A companion that prefers the warmth of your body to his own dog bed or cold floor.
 These best lap dogs will satisfy those requirements.

 It's not surprising that some are considered true lap dog breeds while others may not enjoy being that close to you.
-This mostly depends on the breed's personality, but there are several reasons why dogs may prefer to be cuddle up on your lap.
+This mostly depends on the breed's personality, but there are several reasons why dogs may prefer to cuddle up on your lap.
 The most common are spreading their scent, being as close to the owner as possible, establishing dominance, or simply because it's a fun activity for the dog.

 If lap dog breeds is what you'd rather adopt, you're in for a treat because there's a good number of canines that enjoy cuddle time.
 Here's a whooping list of 30 best lap dogs which, just for fun, we've separated into three categories of how much grooming they require.